ratingrecipes/ratingrecipes/apps/justplay/index.md

 **Recipe Date** December 2021

 ## Goal
-Show the in-app rating after purchasing an item.

-Show the in-app rating after reviewing a purchase with 5-stars.
+Show the in-app rating on app launch if the user has cashed out.

 ## Screenshots
 <p align="center">